-Ever have difficulty talking about a money situation with your friends, family, colleagues at work, or significant other?
 Sure, you have, and you are not alone.
 Money, along with politics and religion, can be taboo topics.
-Being awkward in money situations with others can be uncomfortable, cause envy and add stress in relationships.
+The awkwardness of money arises in many situations, adding discomfort, causing envy, and providing stress in relationships.
 In extreme cases, distrust may lead to financial infidelity, marital discord, and even divorce.

-However, it may be helpful to gain comfort in dealing with financial issues in common situations without breaking too much of a sweat.
+However, it may be helpful to gain comfort in dealing with financial issues in everyday situations without breaking too much of a sweat.

 Table of Contents

-Post-graduation from high school or college, your friends, may take different paths.
+Post-graduation from high school or college, your friends may take different paths.
 Some pass on going to college and head straight to work after high school.
 Others work after college, with plans to go to graduate school.
 Some commit to going directly to a graduate program, like business, law, or even medical school.
-You may be in different economic circumstances and make different choices.
-When you earn less than your friends, don’t shy away from being together whether eating out, shopping or going on a vacation.
+You may be in different economic circumstances and make other choices.
+When you earn less than your friends, don’t shy away from being together, whether eating out, shopping, or going on a vacation.
 Prioritize what is most important to you.

 Be honest with your friends if you recognize that you cannot afford to spend as they do.
 There are several things you can say upfront to thwart any embarrassment for you.
 You can be direct, saying, ” I am not able to spend X for dinner, but I will order what I can afford” or “I am saving money to do X, and I am somewhat limited now.”
 Make suggestions like outdoor experiences when your friends are making plans to do something.

 When your group is picking a restaurant, splitting the bills can be challenging, you can opt for a small salad.
-Tell your friends ahead of time of your preferences if there is a better dining choice for you.
+Tell your friends ahead of time about your preferences if there is a better dining choice for you.
 Make sure you can cover your bill with cash.
 I had experienced awkwardness in both spectrums when I earned too little or was the higher earner.
 Being with my friends was what mattered most.
-It takes some finesse to navigate, but good friends are worth being with.
-Find out ahead of time and learn how to reciprocate such as having friends over for dinner.
+It takes some finesse to navigate, but it is worth it to be with good friends.
+Find out ahead of time and learn how to reciprocate, such as having friends over for dinner.

 Holidays are a particularly stressful time to go shopping for gifts for family, friends, and coworkers.
 Take a list and be careful when shopping in a group during this time.